Mao Xinyu: Career

 Mao has written several books, including Grandfather Mao Zedong (Yeye Mao Zedong), published by the National Defence University Press in October 2003.

 In June 2009, Mao was controversially promoted to major general.
 According to the Changjiang Daily, he was the PLA's youngest general.
 Some critics attributed the promotion to nepotism.
 "To have such an unqualified person become a general in China's military, it's an insult to the People's Liberation Army," said Pu Zhiqiang, a lawyer and human rights activist.
 By contrast, Bao Goujin, a spokesman for the Academy of Military Sciences, said "he is a natural elevation.
 Mao's many achievements earned him the right to be promoted."
-According to Mao, family was “definitely a factor.
-This is an objective fact you can’t avoid.” contributed to his promotion.
+According to Mao, family was "definitely a factor.
+This is an objective fact you can't avoid." contributed to his promotion.

 Mao is also a member of the Chinese National Committee of the Chinese People's Political Consultative Conference, an advisory group to the central government.

 In September 2011, Mao began teaching Mao Zedong Thought at Guangzhou University Sontan College.

 Family

 Mao was born to Shao Hua (邵华) and Mao Anqing, the son of Mao Zedong and Yang Kaihui.

-Mao's married Hao Mingli (郝明莉), a waitress, on 7 December 1997.
+Mao married Hao Mingli (郝明莉), a waitress, on 7 December 1997.
 They divorced after four years of marriage.
 His second wife is Liu Bin (刘滨), an air hostess, whom he met in 2000; they have a son, Mao Dongdong (毛东东, born 2003), and a daughter, Mao Tianyi (毛甜懿, born 2008).

 In 2013, he stated that "Many people have been put on an altar, including my grandfather....
 But now, only by transforming them back into real people can they be understood and accepted by the public, who will then want to learn from them."